Cannabis Offences and Penalties in South Australia

 Large Commercial10kg100 plants

-Possessing more than a trafficable quantity allows police to charge you with trafficking, even without evidence of sale.
+Possessing more than a trafficable quantity allows police to charge you with trafficking cannabis, even without evidence of sale.

 How to Beat a Cannabis Charge